 Encouraged by friends, we bought an empty lot in 2005, and started building.
 We moved in upstairs in 2007.
 After a rest break, we finished the apartment downstairs and started renting in 2010.

 When we started, we just knew that we wanted to treat people the way we would want to be treated ourselves.
 We didn’t want to nickel and dime people with add-on charges or leave them to fend for themselves with cast-off utensils in the kitchen that weren’t good enough for us.
 We wanted our place to be relaxing and feel like home.

 What took us longer to realize was that one of the main things we offered people was advice and orientation.
-At first, we were hesitant to “bother” people, but we quickly came to realize that in a vast park like Yosemite (1200 square miles, the size of Rhode Island), people usually need help getting settled and putting together a plan of action.
+At first, we were hesitant to “bother” our guests.
+We quickly came to realize that in a vast park like Yosemite, many, if not most, people need help putting together a plan of action.

 Anyway, it’s been a great journey so far and we hope you’ll join us for a small piece of it if you’re coming our way.